vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ### Listings.csv
 * Feature Selection

 We used XGboost Regressor to determine the important features amongst the vast amount of features we had by looking at its correlation with price and obtained the graph below.
 <p align="center">
     <img src="supervised_imgs/feature-importance-xgboost.png" width ="700" height ="600">
 </p>

-* Dropped the non-important columns : The above graph shows us the most important columns affecting price and rating.
+* Dropped the non-important columns :

+The above graph shows us the most important columns affecting price and rating.
 Thus, in order to narrow down our features, we removed other unnecessary columns such as URLs, images, and scraping date, host pictures, etc as it was shown to be not meaningful to determining price and rating.

 * Amenities Column : We converted the list of amenities into the length of the list.
 In other words, we look at how many amenities the listing provides.

-* Neighborhood Overview Column : [3] Tourist Attractions in NYC - We used this list containing all the tourist attractions in NYC to be able to make sense of the neighborhood overview column.
+* Neighborhood Overview Column :

+We used Tourist Attractions in NYC [3] containing all the tourist attractions in NYC to be able to make sense of the neighborhood overview column.
 We converted the neighborhood_overview column text into a count of tourist attractions that were mentioned in the text itself.
 For example, if the text mentioned ‘Times Square’, the count would be 1.
 * Sentimental analysis on name and description  : Non English Names and Descriptions were dropped and then sentimental analysis was performed on them to give two scores, a polarity and a compound score and added to the dataframe.
 * Label Encoder for other objects : Label encoder encodes target labels with value between 0 and n_classes –1.
 All other objects were label encoded, such as neighborhood, room_type, property_type, etc.

-* Removing outliers from the Price column
+* Removing outliers from the Price column :

 Prices were in a string format to begin with, so we had to remove ‘$’ and convert the rest into floats.
 Regex helped us detect and replace those strings.
 We plotted a box plot for the price range as shown below.
 <p align="center">